FoxMoss/FoxLauncher/web/docs/index.md

 ### 3. Install games

-Now theres no more shanigians!
+Now theres no more shenanigans!
 Just games for here.
 Download any `.flz` from [games](games.md) and load them up through the launcher.

 Then they should pop-up in the game list section!